@nightgrey/ansi

 // Manage terminal modes

-stdout.write(bracketedPasteMode.set) // Set bracketed paste mode, enabling bracketed paste
+stdout.write(BracketedPasteMode.set); // Set bracketed paste mode, enabling bracketed paste

-stdout.write(keyboardActionMode.set) // Set keyboard action mode, locking the keyboard
+stdout.write(KeyboardActionMode.set); // Set keyboard action mode, locking the keyboard

 // .. or request and parse responses

-stdout.write(focusEventMode.request) // Request focus event mode
+stdout.write(FocusEventMode.request); // Request focus event mode

 process.stdin.on("data", (data) => {

-const setting = Mode.setting(data.toString());
+const setting = Mode.match(data.toString());

 if (Mode.isSet(setting)) {